Concepts, terms and definitions

 • The Alarm ID is unique within a controller and an application version or application type.

-Tips on engineering root causes
+Tips for engineering root causes

 Active alarm